 The B-17 pilot, Charles Brown, was a 21-year-old West Virginia farm boy on his first combat mission.
-His bomber had been shot to pieces by swarming Nazi fighters, and was alone in the skies above Germany.
+Swarming Nazi fighters had shot his bomber to pieces.
+He was alone in the skies above Germany.
+The tail gunner was dead, his blood frozen in crimson colored icicles over the machine guns.
 Half his crew was wounded.
-The tail gunner was dead, his blood frozen in crimson colored icicles over the machine guns.

 But when Brown and his co-pilot, Spencer Luke, looked at the fighter pilot again, something odd happened.
 The German didn’t pull the trigger.
 He nodded and smiled at the pilots instead.

 What happened next was one of the most remarkable acts of mercy recorded during World War II.

 German ace pilot Hanz Stigler had every reason to shoot down the American B-17 bomber in front of him.
 Enemy forces had already killed his brother early in the war and were now bombing German cities.
 Not only that, if Stigler took down this particular bomber, he would round out his kill-score and secure the German equivalent of the Medal of Honor.